 The events which nearly brought South Africa to its knees last week – violent riots and looting in KwaZulu-Natal and parts of Gauteng – are tragic enough, without arbitrarily skewed to downright false reporting of the facts.
-This article by Simon Lincoln Reader, a Partner at Trunor Financial Technologies/Ecospend Technologies and a popular columnist at BizNews, looks at the manner in which the trauma endured by South Africans last week has been misrepresented to the world by mainstream media.
+This article by Simon Lincoln Reader, a London-based technology investor and popular columnist at BizNews, looks at the manner in which the trauma endured by South Africans last week has been misrepresented to the world by mainstream media.
 The BizNews team may be small, but we are in no way ‘keyboard warriors’ – as Reader indicates by referring to BizNews founder Alec Hogg’s interviews last week.
 Again, the critical importance of the media’s role is thrust into the spotlight.
 In order to get as close to the events on the ground, multiple interviews were conducted with individuals that actually were in ‘the war zone’.
 From these interviews, one thing is very clear – while South Africa certainly has a growing host of problems to address, we are blessed with incredibly brave and resilient citizens. – Nadya Swart

 Before ordering the country to transform, South African media first needs to change